Quick links to Hot Topics:

 Incorporated in 1955, the Town of Hunts Point is located on the eastern shore of Lake Washington just north of the SR520 bridge.
 Once a camping ground for the Sammamish Indian tribe, this residential community of single-family residences is home to just under 500 residents.
 Hunts Point is one of the smallest municipalities in Western Washington, yet its bucolic feel and proximity to Seattle and the Eastside help make it a highly desirable place to live.

 Residents relish the sylvan nature of Hunts Point and the privacy that comes with living in an urban forest.
 They also enjoy unsurpassed access to Lake Washington and the activities and vistas that waterfront living offer.
 As a testimony to their excellent stewardship, Hunts Point has earned the designation of Tree City USA from the National Arbor Foundation since 1991.

 Hunts Point was named after Leigh S. J. Hunt, who owned the Seattle Post Intelligencer in the late 1800's.
 While Mr. Hunt never lived on Hunts Point, he once owned property at its very tip.

-Hunts Point Town Hall is located at 3000 Hunts Point Road and is open Monday through Thursday from 8am to noon and from 1pm to 5pm.
+Hunts Point Town Hall is located at 3000 Hunts Point Road and is open Monday through Thursday from 8:30 am to 5:00 pm.
 Permit applications are accepted on Tuesday and Thursday.
 We invite you to browse our website using the navigation links above.
 If you have additional questions, please email one of the Town Hall Staff.